syed-afzal/node_starter/README.md

 $ sudo docker build -t node-web-app .
 ```

-OK, now that we have our Docker image built, we can use it to launch a container.
+Our Docker images is built now, we can innitate an container isntance of the image.

 To see the available images in your linux machine